-Shorthand function to apply custom Bootstrap branding, axes, and legend to base R plots.
+Shorthand function to apply Bootstrap brand to base R plot axes and labels.
 Many tips derived from r-charts.com, since base R graphic documentation is often lacking.

 Arguments